 NF Service Consumer authorization:

 The NF Service Consumer and NRF perform the "Access token request before service access" procedure as described in clause 13.4.1.1.
 If the NF Service Consumer has already discovered the NF Service Producer (Step 0), it can also perform the "Access token request for a specific NF Producer/NF Producer service instance" procedure as described in clause 13.4.1.1.

+If there is no mutual TLS between NF Service Consumer and NRF, the NF Service Consumer shall include a valid authorization code.
+The SCP shall forward the authorization code to the NRF.
+The NRF shall check that the authorization code is valid, and only issue the access token if the authorization code is valid.

 Service request:

-The NF Service Consumer, SECOP, NRF and NF Service Producer perform the procedure "Indirect Communication without delegated discovery Procedure" described in clause 4.17.11 of TS 23.502 [8].
+The NF Service Consumer, SCP, NRF and NF Service Producer perform the procedure "Indirect Communication without delegated discovery Procedure" described in clause 4.17.11 of TS 23.502 [8].
 The following steps describe how the access token received in steps 1 and 2 is used in this procedure.

-3. If no cached data is available, the NF Service Consumer discovers the NF Service Producer via the SECOP.
+3. If no cached data is available, the NF Service Consumer discovers the NF Service Producer via the SCP.

-4. The NF Service Consumer sends a service request for the specific service to the SECOP.
+4. The NF Service Consumer sends a service request for the specific service to the SCP.
 The service request includes the access token for the NF Service Producer providing the service as received in step 5.

-5. The SECOP selects a NF Service Producer instance, performs the API root modifications and forwards the received request to the selected NF Service Producer instance.
+5. The SCP selects a NF Service Producer instance, performs the API root modifications and forwards the received request to the selected NF Service Producer instance.
 The request contains the token as received in 6. and valid for the NF Service Consumer.

 6. To authorize the access the NF Service Producer validates the token by verifying the signature and checking if the requested service is part of the token's scope.
 If the checks are ok the NF Service Producer processes the request and provides a response.

-7. The SECOP performs revers API root modifications and forwards the response.
+7. The SCP performs revers API root modifications and forwards the response.

+13.4.1.X.Z Authorization for indirect communication with delegated discovery procedure

+Service Request, discovery and access token request: These steps shall be performed over mutually authenticated TLS connections between NF Service Consumer and SCP, SCP and NRF, and SCP and NF Service Producer.